Get started in infrared (IR) photography.

 Experiment, experiment, experiment.

 Infrared photography is easy to begin but tough to master.
 It can take years of dedication and patience to fully apply the technique.
 Don’t be afraid to just start shooting.
 “It’s not straightforward photography.
-Experimentation, playing around, and figuring out the look you want is fun because you can determine that for yourself,” says Kelly.
+Experimentation, playing around and figuring out the look you want is fun because you can determine that for yourself,” says Kelly.
 Take notes on what you like and what’s not working to craft your unique infrared recipe.

 Edit so you can’t forget it.

 “Infrared photography reveals an unseen light, but at the same time, it challenges people to think about what reality is in a photograph,” photographer Richard Binhammer explains.
 You can adjust the reality even more with Adobe Photoshop Lightroom.
-Swap the red and blue channels with the channel mixer to make your false-color landscapes more psychedelic.
+Swap the red and blue channels with the channel mixer to make your false-colour landscapes more psychedelic.
 Go monochromatic and make that blue sky black or turn bright green foliage snow white.
 Tone down your white balance to give your subjects an eerie, ghostlike effect.

 The combination of Lightroom and infrared photography can make the dreamscapes of your mind’s eye a reality.